Timinator2000/techio-algo-x/20 - solver translations/03 - kotlin.md

 # Solver Construction and Initialization

-Using my Python solver, the following process has been followed:
+Using my Python solver, the [following process](your-solver-subclass) has been suggested as standard practice:

 1. Create a subclass that inherits from `AlgorithmXSolver`.
 1. Override the constructor to build requirements and actions.